 The Adventure Begins

-Our trip officially begins the day after we check into our hotel and go out for our pre-trip dinner.
+Our trip officially begins the day after we check into our hotel and go out for our pre-trip dinner on Oct 28 day 1.
 This is when we will meet your English-speaking SouthWild guide at the hotel around 7:30 a.m. for transfer to lodging in the Pantanal.
 The information below provides a general summary of the itinerary for this trip, subject to some change based on field and weather conditions.
-Trip dates - July 28 to Aug 7, 2018 & Sept 28 to Oct 8, 2018.
+Trip dates - October 28 to November 7, 2019 & September 26 to October 6, 2020.

 We'll make about a 1.5 hour drive to the beginning of the elevated Transpantaneira, the main artery through the northern Pantanal and the only year-round access road into the Pantanal.
 We will continue on the Transpantaneira into one of the best wildlife viewing areas in the world, driving slowly through the wetlands, crossing many of the 126 small wooden bridges.
 Our destination is SouthWild Pantanal, formerly "Fazenda Santa Tereza."
 The Fazenda was a traditional cattle ranch on the banks of the Rio Pixaim.